Hairy cell leukemia: Follow-up care

 Despite decade-long remissions and years of living very normal lives after treatment, hairy cell leukemia is officially considered an incurable disease.
 While survivors of solid tumors are commonly declared to be permanently cured after two, three, or five years, people who have hairy cell leukemia are never considered 'cured'.
 Relapses of HCL have happened even after more than twenty years of continuous remission.
 Patients will require lifelong monitoring and should be aware that the disease can recur even after decades of good health.

 While most oncologists consider Hairy Cell Leukemia to be incurable, there is some evidence that some patients are in fact cured after treatments.
-Of the original 358-patient cohort treated with cladribine at the Scripps Clinic, 9 of 19 in continuous CR for a median of 16 years were free of HCL MRD by flow cytometry and IHC.
+Of the original 358-patient cohort treated with cladribine at the Scripps Clinic, 9 of 19 in continuous CR for a median of 16 years were free of HCL — even sensitive testing for measurable or minimal residual disease (MRD) found an absence of hairy cells.
 This suggests that the disease of at least some patients may be cured.

 People in remission need regular follow-up examinations after their treatment is over.
 Most physicians insist on seeing patients at least once a year for the rest of the patient's life, and getting blood counts about twice a year.
 Regular follow-up care ensures that patients are carefully monitored, any changes in health are discussed, and new or recurrent cancer can be detected and treated as soon as possible.
 Between regularly scheduled appointments, people who have hairy cell leukemia should report any health problems, especially viral or bacterial infections, as soon as they appear.